bcmeireles/Airport-Manager/README.md

 # Airport-Manager

-Mid term project for Introduction to Algorithms and Data Structures
+Final and Mid term project for Introduction to Algorithms and Data Structures To see the history at the mid term, click [here](https://github.com/dvntx/Airport-Manager/blob/4e36c8b3024a9433dbd607936ad817f23c4f603e/airportmanager.c)

 ## Introduction